roeegro/SwimFix/training/README.md

 - An annotations JSON file located in `dataset/COCO/cocoapi/annotations/person_keypoints_custom.json`
 - A [dataset folder](#step-0---data-import) with the raw images located in `dataset/COCO/cocoapi/images/custom`

-### Step 2 - Data Filtering and Reindexing
+### Step 2 - Data Filtering and Re-indexing
-In this section we will filter out some data and update the coressponding annotations json file accordingly.
+In this section we will filter out some data and update the corresponding annotations JSON file accordingly.

 Go to the [utils](https://github.com/roeegro/SwimmingProject/tree/master/training/utils) directory and run `json_ops.py`

-By default, the [script](https://github.com/roeegro/SwimmingProject/blob/master/training/utils/json_ops.py) performs this operations on the `custom.json` annotations file in the following order:
+By default, the [script](https://github.com/roeegro/SwimmingProject/blob/master/training/utils/json_ops.py) performs these operations on the `custom.json` annotations file in the following order:
-- Deletes redundant fields from the json structure.
+1) Deletes redundant fields from the json structure.
-- Removes annotations with no keypoints/no segmentation, (i.e. area=0).
+2) Removes annotations with no keypoints/no segmentation, (i.e. area=0).
-- Removes unannotated images
+3) Removes images with no annotations (Those images will stay in the `dataset/COCO/cocoapi/images` folder and will be used in the next step to generate the `coco_negatives.json` file.
-- Performs reindexing of the data so that the new indexes ranges from 1 to N where N is the number of images.
+4) Performs re-indexing of the data so that the new indexes ranges from 1 to N where N is the number of images.
 ### Step 3 - Data Augmentation
 For augmenting the dataset after annotating it, we used a couple of Matlab scripts located in the `training` directory which are based on the scripts from the [original](https://github.com/CMU-Perceptual-Computing-Lab/openpose_train/tree/master/training) openpose_train repository.
 Those scripts rely on the [cocoapi](https://github.com/gineshidalgo99/cocoapi) repository which the original authors of OpenPose forked and modified.

 Before running anything, make sure you have the `common` and `private` folders (which is located in the `training` folder) in the Matlab path.
 Do expect for some errors regarding paths in to `cocoapi`
-1. Run  `a1_coco_jsonToNegativesJson.m`  in Matlab to generate the LMDB with the images with no people on them.
+1. Run  `a1_coco_jsonToNegativesJson.m`  in Matlab to generate the json that contains the images with no people on them - in our case those images will be of empty pools with no swimmers in them.
 2. Run  `a2_coco_jsonToMat.m`  in Matlab to convert the annotation format from json to mat in  `dataset/COCO/mat/`.
 3. Run  `a3_coco_matToMasks.m`  in Matlab to obatin the mask images for unlabeled person.
 You can use 'parfor' in Matlab to speed up the code.
 4. Run  `a4_coco_matToRefinedJson.m`  to generate a json file in  `dataset/COCO/json/`  directory.
 The json files contain raw informations needed for training.